-Write the hostnames defined above in /etc/hostname."interface-name" files.
+Write the hostnames defined above in /etc/hostname.fjgi0 file and /etc/hostname.fjgi1 file.
 If a file does not exist, create a new file.

 Set the host by the interface used with the ipadm(1M) command and also by the host name defined above.